 - When the bread is golden and crispy let it cool for a few minutes, then add it to the bowl.

 - Drizzle the salad with olive oil, vinegar, lemon, garlic and sprinkle with salt and pepper.
 Toss until well combine.
 Taste, adjust salt, and add a bit more olive oil if necessary.

 - Let this stand 15-20 minutes before serving.
 Right before serving toss in the torn basil leaves.

 This salad is especially delicious with summer vine-ripened tomatoes.
 Feel free to add other veggies.
 Mini mozzarella balls are nice here, as well as capers.

-Keywords: summer panzanella salad, panzanella salad recipe, best panzanella salad
+Keywords: panzanella salad, panzanella salad recipe, best panzanella salad